pfnet-research/alertmanager-to-github/README.md

   - `json`: Marshal an object to JSON string
   - `timeNow`: Get current time

-## Customize organisation and repository
+## Customize organization and repository

-The organisation/repository where issues are raised can be customised per-alert by specifying the `owner` and/or `repo` labels on the alert.
+The organization/repository where issues are raised can be customized per-alert by specifying the `atg_owner` label for the organization and/or the `atg_repo` label for the repository on the alert.

 e.g.